RISCeirb/Risc-v-processor/readme.md

 The floating-point unit is not finished due to a lack of time.
 However, there is a section called FPU that i will add that is the begining of it.
 Also, Thirty-two registers need to be added to manipulate floating-point numbers.
 The CSR implementation needs to be added, or at least the floating-point control register.

-Here the Single-Precision Floating-Point :
+Here the Single-Precision Floating-Point in RISC-V:

+- IEEE Float:

 |  **Signe**  |  **Exponent**  |       **Mantissa**        |
 |------|-------------|----------------------------------------------|
 |  1  |     8      |          23           |

+- Rounding Mode RISC-V:

 | Rounding Mode code | Mnemonic | Meaning                                      |
 |--------------------|----------|----------------------------------------------|